sofa/app/README.md

 - `grunt deploy` - deploys the app.
 - `grunt deploy-debug` - same as `deploy` without uglified JavaScript.

+##Versioning

+Make sure to update dependency versions of sofa in the package.json.
+Working directly against unversioned npm packages totally breaks the whole idea of version control.
+Unfortunately we had that wrong for one week between versions 0.32.0 and 0.33.0 so that any ref you might check out in between could be broken in subtile different ways.
+Deployment packages are correct though since those add a fixed sofa dependency directly to version control.

 #Contribute

 We'd love you to contribute.
 Please make sure to read the [contribute guide line](https://github.com/couchcommerce/frontend-spike/wiki/Contribute)